 She is represented in several prominent collections, including the Vatican Observatory Museum, University of Connecticut Health Center, Yale Medical Center, and former FBI Director James Comey.
 She is an adjunct professor of art at the University of New Haven and conducts international painting workshops.
 Her next Italy Workshop is scheduled for July 2021.
 In March 2020, Jill received a grant from the Connecticut Office of the Arts to develop and migrate her teaching of painting to an online format.
 Jill now offers videos on YouTube and holds real-time painting critiques.

-When I am painting I am in the moment, thoroughly present and enraptured.
+My painting is poetry, a lyrical composition of color and light infused with a profound reverence for nature.
+When I am painting, I am in the moment, thoroughly present and enraptured.
 I experience a sense of peace, as well as an urgency to capture and share the moment.

 Please visit her Facebook Fine Art page for updates.

 Please leave a comment below or contact her via email.cv_jill_nichols_11_1_19web